elifriedman/RLNotes/UsefulTerms.md

 ### Off Policy / On Policy
 On-Policy Reinforcement Learning algorithms work by using a policy to interact with the environment (i.e. to make decisions) and trying to improve that same policy.
 The agent will use its policy to make a decision, it will receive a reward, and then it will try to improve its policy.

 Off-Policy Reinforcement Learning algorithms use two different policies.
 The agent uses the _behaviour policy_ to make decisions, and then tries to improve the _target policy_.
-The agent will use the behaviour policy to make a decision, it will receive a reward, and then it will try to improve its target policy.
+The process is as follows: the agent will use the behaviour policy to make a decision, it will receive a reward, and then it will try to improve its target policy.
 Note that the behaviour policy typically stays the same throughout the learning.

+Off policy learning is useful in a number of scenarios.
+For example, if you want the agent to explore the environment while training, but when it's actually running, you don't want it experimenting at all.
+You would have a behaviour policy that can explore the environment, but the target policy would just execute the best action possible.
+Another scenario is if you have example data, e.g. from a human.
+In this case, the behaviour policy is the set of human's actions.
+But you want to train a computer to do the same thing, so you would train a target policy.

 ### Policy
 A policy is a way of making decisions.
 Given a [state](#state), a policy will output an [action](#a#tion).
 For example, if you're nearing a stoplight, one possible policy would be